Dhruv-baner/esg-risk-monitor/README.md

 - 📈 **Predictive Analytics**: Early warning system for emerging ESG controversies
 - 📊 **Interactive Dashboard**: Real-time risk scores, trends, and automated reports
 - 💰 **Cost-Effective**: Built entirely on free/open APIs and models

+### Long Term Plan
+- Expand to EMEA as a whole, integrating an extremely wide range of data sources for a massive pool of companies
+- Create an improved front-end with packaged deployment for convenient use
+- Expand the agentic capabilities to ensure constantly updated and relevant ESG risk insights
+- Ready to use reportgeneration for investors and consultants

 ## 🏗️ System Architecture